AdobeDocs/campaign-web.en/help/adoption/get-started/admin-developers.md

 ## Understand the Campaign v8 architecture {#acs-gs-admi-archi}

 Campaign architecture is detailed in Campaign v8 (console) documentation.
+Learn basics in [this page](https://experienceleague.adobe.com/en/docs/campaign/campaign-v8/config/architecture/general-architecture){target="_blank"}.

+Useful link for you to start:

+* Adobe Campaign components and global architecture are described in [this page](https://experienceleague.adobe.com/en/docs/campaign/campaign-v8/new/ac-components){target="_blank"}.

-See [Get Started with Campaign architecture](https://experienceleague.adobe.com/en/docs/campaign/campaign-v8/config/architecture/architecture){target="_blank"} to understand the Campaign architecture before starting to structure your instance.
+* Refer to [Get Started with Campaign architecture](https://experienceleague.adobe.com/en/docs/campaign/campaign-v8/config/architecture/architecture){target="_blank"} to understand the Campaign architecture before starting to structure your instance.

-Review the [Campaign components and processes](https://experienceleague.adobe.com/en/docs/campaign/campaign-v8/new/ac-components){target="_blank"} to learn more about them and to know how they are organized.
+    Two deployment models are available: **Campaign FDA deployment** (P1-P3) and **Campaign Enterprise (FFDA)** deployment (P4).
+As a customer transitioning from Campaign Standard, your deployment model is **Campaign FDA**.

+* Transactional messaging (Message Center) is the Campaign v8 module designed for managing triggered messages.
+It relies on a specific architecture model which is detailed in [this section](https://experienceleague.adobe.com/en/docs/campaign/campaign-v8/config/architecture/architecture#transac-msg-archi){target="_blank"}.

 ## Install the client console {#acs-gs-admin-console}

-The main administration and configuration tasks are performed in the client console.
+Administration and configuration tasks are performed in the client console.
 The first step is to set up your environment.

+Campaign client console is a native application which communicates with the Adobe Campaign application server through standard internet protocols, such as SOAP and HTTP.
+Campaign client console centralizes all capabilities and settings, and requires minimal bandwidth as it relies on a local cache.
+Designed for easy deployment, Campaign client console can be deployed from an internet browser, updated automatically, and does not require any specific network configuration as it only generates HTTP(S) traffic.

 The following video explains how to download and install the Adobe Campaign Client Console and manage your connection to your instance.

 >[!VIDEO](https://video.tv.adobe.com/v/335375?quality=12&learn=on){transcript=true}